5 Biggest Reasons to Switch To Dental Implants From Dentures

 With dental implants, you can enjoy these foods again.
 You’ll be able to eat them just as you did with your natural teeth.
 No extra trouble, just pure enjoyment.
 The other benefit to eating with dental implants is that you don’t need to remove your teeth and clean them after eating.
 Dental implants are permanent and don’t require more hassle than your natural teeth.
 Although, you do need to take care of your dental implants by brushing twice per day, flossing once per day, and seeing your Tulsa, OK, dentist twice per year.

 Implants That Last a Lifetime

-Another problem with partial dentures is that they’re not very durable.
-The plastic bases are prone to breaking if the denture falls out of your mouth, gets dropped when cleaning, or with the biting force of eating with them in.
+Another problem with dentures is they’re not very durable.
+The plastic bases are prone to breaking if the denture falls out of your mouth, gets dropped when cleaning, or with the biting force of eating.
 Just removing and inserting your dentures can even lead to bending the clasps.
-And they wear out fairly quickly, and you’ll have to get them replaced.
+They wear out fairly quickly, and you’ll have to get them replaced.
 Even with the best dentures, they last 7 – 10 years, but that’s assuming you have top quality, had them fitted correctly, and are religious about cleaning and taking care of them.

-But dental implants are very durable.
-The implant itself is made out of titanium, and the crowns and bridges are made of advanced ceramics that are very strong.
+Like we’ve said, dental implants are very durable.
+The implant itself is titanium, and the crowns and bridges are advanced ceramics that are very strong.
 The implants can last a lifetime, and the crowns may last 20 or 30 years with minimal repair or adjustment.

 If you are sick of the limitations of dentures in Tulsa, we can help.
-Please call (918) 528-3330 today for an appointment at élan by Dr. Meghan Hodges and learn how dental implants can improve your life.
+Please call (918) 528-3330 today or make an appointment online at élan by Dr. Meghan Hodges.
+Experience how dental implants and implant-supported dentures can improve your life.